A little morning grooming between pals (Sorry for the glare!)

 Shalom, friend - God’s love song for you today.

-Take a break from the world and experience God's love for you today! :)
+Take a break from the world and experience God's love for you in song today! :)

 As my pursuit of creating art digitally is expanding I googled, "Top Digital Artists" today.
 This guy came up!
 If you have time, it's a beautiful, short, multiple-award winning film about this 97 year-old artist, his life and art.
 Enjoy!

 The lovely poem Hal mentions (below) is by New Jerseyan, Joyce Kilmer (1886-1918)

 I think that I shall never see

 A poem lovely as a tree.

 A tree whose hungry mouth is pressed

 A tree that looks at God all day

 And lifts her leafy arms to pray;